lobis/hvps/README.md

 ## 🤔 What is this?

-The goal of this Python package is to interface with different brands of high voltage power supplies in a uniform way.
+This is a Python package for controlling high voltage power supplies (HVPS) over serial port.
+The aim is to provide a unified pythonic interface for different HVPS models.

+Along with the Python package, a minimal set of bindings for Node.js is also provided.
+A nodered node is also available.
+They both rely on the Python package to be installed in order to work.

-Currently only CAEN and iseg brands are supported.
-Communication is performed via serial port (over USB).
+Currently only **CAEN** and **iseg** brands are supported.

-## ⚠️ Disclaimer

-The features of this package are based on my needs at the time of writing.
-I have done very limited testing on a single model (DT1471ET) but it should also work for other CAEN power supplies also supporting RS232.

-If you use this package, it is very possible you find a bug or some oversight.
-You are encouraged to make a [pull request](https://github.com/lobis/hvps/pulls) or to create an [issue](https://github.com/lobis/hvps/issues) to report a bug, to request additional features or to suggest improvements.

 ## ⚙️ Installation

 Installation via `pip` is supported.
-To install the latest [published version](https://github.com/lobis/lecroy-scope/releases), run:
+To install the latest [published version](https://github.com/lobis/hvps/releases), run:

 ```bash
 pip install hvps